xob0t/google_photos_mobile_client/readme.md

   -h, --help            show this help message and exit --auth_data AUTH_DATA
                         Google auth data for authentication.
 If not provided, `GP_AUTH_DATA` env variable will be used.
-  --album ALBUM         Add uploaded media to a new album with given name.
+  --album ALBUM         Add uploaded media to an album with given name.
+If set to 'AUTO', albums will be created based on the immediate parent directory of each file.
+                        Example:
+                        When uploading '/foo':
+                        '/foo/image1.jpg' goes to 'foo'
+                        '/foo/bar/image2.jpg' goes to 'bar'
-  --progress            Display upload progress.
+                        '/foo/bar/foo/image3.jpg' goes to 'foo' (distinct from the first 'foo' album) --progress            Display upload progress.
   --recursive           Scan the directory recursively.
   --threads THREADS     Number of threads to run uploads with.
 Defaults to 1.